-Community paramedicine, also known as mobile integrated health (MIH-CP) is an innovative model of care that seeks to improve the effectiveness and efficiency of health care delivery by using specially trained paramedics in partnership with other health care providers to address the needs of local health care systems.
+Community paramedicine, also known as mobile integrated health (MIH-CP), is an innovative model of care that seeks to improve the effectiveness and efficiency of health care delivery by using specially trained paramedics in partnership with other health care providers to address the needs of local health care systems.

-On November 14, 2014, the California Office of Statewide Health Planning and Development (OSHPD) approved an application from the California Emergency Medical Services Authority to establish a Health Workforce Pilot Project (HWPP) to test multiple community paramedicine concepts.
-OSHPD has since renewed the HWPP for one-year periods in 2015, 2016, and 2017.
-The community paramedicine HWPP has encompassed 17 projects in 13 communities across California that have tested seven different community paramedicine concepts.
-Eleven projects are currently enrolling patients, including eight projects launched in 2015, one launched in 2017, and two launched in 2018.
-An additional project plans to begin enrolling patients as soon as it receives approval from its Institutional Review Board (IRB).
-Five of the initial projects have closed due to various challenges.
+On November 14, 2014, the California Office of Statewide Health Planning and Development (OSHPD) approved an application from the California Emergency Medical Services Authority to establish a Health Workforce Pilot Project (HWPP #173) to test multiple community paramedicine concepts.
+OSHPD has since renewed the HWPP for one-year periods in 2015, 2016, 2017, and 2018.
+The community paramedicine HWPP has encompassed 20 projects in 14 communities across California, testing seven different community paramedicine concepts.
+Fifteen projects are currently enrolling patients, including seven projects launched in 2015, one launched in 2017, four launched in 2018, and two launched in 2019.
+Five of the initial projects have closed for various reasons.
+One project suspended operations in December 2017, but began enrolling patients again in June 2019.

-The HWPP regulations require organizations that sponsor pilot projects to retain an independent evaluator to assess trainee performance, patient acceptance, and cost effectiveness.
-The Philip R. Lee Institute for Health Policy Studies and Healthforce Center at the University of California, San Francisco, are conducting the evaluation funded by the California Health Care Foundation.
+The HWPP regulations require organizations that sponsor pilot projects to retain an independent evaluator to assess trainee performance, patient acceptance, and cost-effectiveness.
+The Philip R. Lee Institute for Health Policy Studies and Healthforce Center at UC San Francisco are conducting the evaluation, funded by the California Health Care Foundation.

 This report presents a summary of major findings from the evaluation for policymakers.
 All data submitted by project sites are reported to OSHPD on a quarterly basis.
-The report presents findings from the time the initial group of pilot projects began enrolling patients (June 2015 to October 2015) through March 2018, for nine of the eleven community paramedicine projects that are currently enrolling patients and the five projects that have closed.
-The tenth and eleventh projects that are currently enrolling patients, Santa Clara County EMS's alternate destination - mental health project and its alternate destination - sobering center project, are not included because they did not begin enrolling patients until June 2018.
+The report presents findings from the time the initial group of pilot projects began enrolling patients (June 2015 to October 2015) through March 2019.